tjfontaine/cloudnative/distributed-systems-management/service-mesh-and-discovery/Istio/Tutorial.md

 However, this is all software.
 Software is by its very nature dynamic and imperfect.
 With the shift to cloud, we've broken down our monoliths, and abstracted the resources where our processes run.
 In cloud native software, a distributed system architecture underlies even the most simple application.
 This provides powerful scalability and resource efficiency, but may result in a lack of observability and diagnosability.

 Istio works to address these issues by creating and monitoring a service mesh.
-For each service in a Kubernetes cluster that we wish to bring into the mesh, we inject a container running a proxy.
-This is called a sidecar, as it runs alongside the service container or containers within the pod.
+For each pod in a Kubernetes cluster that we wish to bring into the mesh, we inject a container running a proxy.
+This pattern is called a sidecar, as the proxy container runs alongside your containers.
 Istio uses Envoy as the proxy, which controls and mediates all of the network traffic between services within the mesh.
 These proxies work with Istio's other components to provide advanced traffic management capabilities, enhanced and simplified security and policy management configuration and vastly improved observability and awareness of what is running in the cloud estate.

 To learn more about Istio's architecture, please refer to the project's [documentation](https://istio.io/docs/concepts/what-is-istio/#architecture).